danielbaleanu/task1/README.md

 # tproc
 Text Processing

-- tool used for checking character counter accuracy: https://www.charactercountonline.com
+- tool used for checking the accuracy of the code: https://www.charactercountonline.com
 - don't forget to save the text files after updating their content

 What it does?